Eligible for Healthy Start Scheme

 You'll need to complete an application form and get your midwife, health visitor or registered doctor or nurse to sign it.

 You can request a Healthy Start application form by calling the Healthy Start Helpline and quoting reference HS01.

 Or, you can download an application form from the Healthy Start website (form is available to download at the bottom of the website page).

 How to get Healthy Start vitamins

 You can also get free vitamins under the Healthy Start Scheme.
 There are free vitamin drops A, C and D available for children from six months until their fourth birthday.
 Tablets are also available for pregnant women and women with babies up to one year old.
 These tablets, for pregnant and breastfeeding women, contain C and D vitamins and folic acid.

 You do not have to complete a separate application form for vitamins.
 A green vitamin coupon is printed on voucher letters every eight weeks, to prompt eligible people to claim their vitamin supplements.
-There will be one coupon for each person entitled to the vitamins which will clearly show which supplement they are entitled to.
+There will be one coupon for each person entitled to the vitamins which will clearly show which supplements they are entitled to.

 In Northern Ireland, you can't get Healthy Start vitamins through pharmacies.
 You should post your Healthy Start letter with the green vitamin coupon still attached to: